Introduction

 sudo iptables -P OUTPUT ACCEPT

-denies all incoming packets (i.e. no one will be able to connect to your running servers such as Apache, SQL, etc).-P FORWARD DROP
+-P INPUT DROPdenies all incoming packets (i.e. no one will be able to connect to your running servers such as Apache, SQL, etc).-P FORWARD DROPdenies all forwarded packets (i.e. when you are using your system as router).-P OUTPUT ACCEPTallows all outgoing packets (i.e. when you perform anHTTPrequest).

 Allow all traffic on loopback interface (recommended).